dinhtungdu/dinhtungdu.github.io/_posts/2019-5-28-create-your-own-elementor-template-library.md

 title: Create your own Elementor template library
 ---

+> Since 2.7, `unregister_source` has been deprecated, so does this article.
+It means that we can't override the remote library with the method here anymore.

 Elementor has a great feature called Template Library which let user import predefined template by a single click.
 But it doesn't let us - the developers - include our templates into that library (by default).

 But now we can : ).